American Express (a CreditCardForum advertising partner) is great, but for 2016, their Green Card isn’t the best choice. Here’s why.

 Travel Benefits:There are a couple convenient travel benefits included.
 The first one is their emergency assistance hotline; wherever you are in the world, they can arrange for legal, medical, or financial help when away from home.
 The second benefit is travel accident insurance, which covers the cardmember if accidental death or dismemberment happens while traveling on a plane, ship, train, or bus (the ticket will need to have been purchased with the card to qualify).

-Reason #3: If the reason you were interested in the Green is because you have a limited credit history and want an AmEx with entry-level credit requirements, you will be happy to learn that according to reviews from customers, both the Green and basic Gold sound to be comparable in their approval.
+Reason #3: If the reason you were interested in the Green is because you have a limited credit history and want an AmEx with entry-level credit requirements, you will be happy to learn that according to reviews from customers, American Express has also let them in the door with other products.